SiskelDev/PHP-sqlToJson/README.md

 ```

 # About this Project
-This was a Simple idea of a Friend of mine and i wanted to also publish the idea for everyone that might need it.
+This was a Simple idea of a Friend of mine and he asked me to code this in PHP.
+I also wanted to publish the idea for everyone that might need it.